juliandroid/DWIN_CR_10s_Pro/README.md

     ~Another help might come from the demo projects provided by DWIN: [tools/Demo Projects T5LASIC_DGUSII_Part1.zip](tools/Demo%20Projects%20T5LASIC_DGUSII_Part1.zip) and [tools/Demo Projects T5LASIC_DGUSII_Part2.zip](tools/Demo%20Projects%20T5LASIC_DGUSII_Part2.zip)~

-    Edited: This file might not be needed/used.
-The original firmware comes with T5UID1.CFG ("T5UID1.CFG is hardware configuration file for T5UID1 platform.
+    Edited: This file has been replaced by T5UID1.CFG ("T5UID1.CFG is hardware configuration file for T5UID1 platform.
 T5UID1 is binary, it can be edit by UltraEdit.") - see [tools/T5UID1 Application Guide.pdf](tools/T5UID1%20Application%20Guide.pdf)

-    However setting wrong configuration options might break the communication between the motherboard (printer) and the LCD screen (like header, enabling checksum or baudrate).
 - Extract [tools/DGUS_V7383.rar](tools/DGUS_V7383.rar) (you need Windows machine) and run the DGUS Tool V7.383.exe
 - Switch the language to English (menu on the top, right "Settings" in Chinese and then from the select menu pick English).
 Also from the Settings menu -> Set resolution to 480X272.
 - Create a New project, select screen resoluton "480X272" (if it is not pre-selected), next pick a directory where you want to store the project.
 Save.